Mike Williams Player Prop Bets for NFL Week 9 | Los Angeles vs. Philadelphia 11/7/2021

 Matchup vs. Philadelphia

-- Williams put up zero receiving yards in his lone career matchup against the Eagles, 56.5 fewer than his over/under for Sunday's game.
+- Against the Eagles, Williams racked up zero receiving yards in single career matchup, 57.5 fewer than his over/under for Sunday's game.

-- Williams did not have a touchdown catch in that contest against the Eagles.
+- Williams did not have a touchdown catch in that game against the Eagles.

-- This week Williams will face the NFL's sixth-ranked pass defense (234.6 yards allowed per game).
+- The 234.6 passing yards the Eagles yield per game makes them the NFL's sixth-ranked pass defense this season.

-- With 14 passing TDs allowed this season, the Eagles defense is ranked 19th in the NFL.
+- At 1.8 passing TDs conceded per game, the Eagles defense is ranked 19th in the league.

 Recent Performances